Javascript is not enabled.

 How do I get Medicare coverage for Zepbound?

-Zepbound (tirzepatide) is not covered by Medicare because the FDA has approved it for weight loss only.
-In June 2024, pharmaceutical company Lilly submitted a study to the FDA of tirzepatide for treatment of moderate-to-severe obstructive sleep apnea and obesity.
-Regulatory action is anticipated as early as the end of this year, a Lilly spokesperson says.
+Before late 2024, Medicare had not been covering Zepbound because the FDA has approved it for weight loss only.
+In June 2024, pharmaceutical company Eli Lilly submitted a study to the FDA of tirzepatide for treatment of moderate to severe obstructive sleep apnea and obesity, and the FDA approved its use in December 2024.

-If the FDA approves the drug for sleep apnea and obesity, Medicare Part D plans would be able to cover it for those reasons.
+Its approval for sleep apnea and obesity allowed Medicare Part D plans to cover it for those reasons.

 Pharmaceutical assistance programs.
 Drug manufacturers often have programs to help with drug costs and copayments for people without insurance.
 Novo Nordisk offers access to a health coach for diet and exercise to help people taking Wegovy.
 And it has a savings card for people without insurance.